storj/docs/app/(docs)/object-mount/linux/page.md

   - Windows - via Windows Subsystem for Linux (WSL)
   - macOS - via Linux within containers

-### Configuration and User Guides
+### User and Configuration Guides

-After installation, read through the [Configuration Guides](docId:ohs0ailohSh0Vie3) to learn more about using and configuring Object Mount for Linux:
+_After_ installation, read through the [User Guides](docId:ohs0ailohSh0Vie3) to learn more about using and configuring Object Mount for Linux, including:

+  - Validate Functionality
+  - Activating License Keys
   - [Deployment Modes](docId:jqySXsBfj5WGUjgs):
     - Configuring and Using: Direct Interception Mode
     - Configuring and Using: Object Mount on FUSE
     - Configuring and Using: Object Mount FlexMount
     - Configuring and Using: Object Mount Fusion

-  - Concept 2
-  - Concept 3

 ### Linux Feature Guides